Recognizing mainboard components of Desktop – Part 2

 Speaker port, micro port

-– They are ports which connect speaker and microphone on the mainboard.
+– These are ports that connect the speaker and microphone to the mainboard.

 – Specifications: